 Estrogen and relaxin are two key hormones that play significant roles in the changes that occur in the Achilles tendon during pregnancy.
 Estrogen levels increase significantly during the third trimester of pregnancy, leading to increased collagen synthesis and reduced collagen cross-linking and mechanical function.
 This hormonal change can decrease tendon stiffness and potentially increase tendon laxity.

-Relaxin, on the other hand, is responsible for relaxing spinal and pelvic ligaments and joints to facilitate childbirth.
+Relaxin, on the other hand, relaxes spinal and pelvic ligaments and joints to facilitate childbirth.
 Relaxin has been shown to increase the laxity of the pubic ligaments.
-Similarly, in the Achilles tendon, relaxin could potentially contribute to increased laxity by altering the mechanical properties of the tendon.
+Similarly, in the Achilles tendon, relaxin could contribute to increased laxity by altering its mechanical properties.

 Progesterone

 Progesterone levels also increase significantly during pregnancy, particularly in the first trimester.
-While its direct impact on the Achilles tendon is less well-studied compared to estrogen and relaxin, progesterone’s role in relaxing smooth muscles during pregnancy could potentially affect the tendon’s mechanical properties.
+While its direct impact on the Achilles tendon is less well studied than that of estrogen and relaxin, progesterone’s role in relaxing smooth muscles during pregnancy could affect the tendon’s mechanical properties.
 This relaxation could lead to increased tendon laxity, which could be addressed through Clinical Pilates strengthening exercises.

 Sex Hormone-Binding Globulin (SHBG)

 SHBG is a protein that binds to sex hormones like estrogen and testosterone, regulating their levels in the body.
-During pregnancy, SHBG levels increase, which can affect the levels of these hormones and their impact on the Achilles tendon.
+During pregnancy, SHBG levels increase, potentially altering hormone levels and their impact on the Achilles tendon.

 For example, increased SHBG levels could reduce estrogen and testosterone levels, potentially leading to decreased collagen synthesis and tendon stiffness.

-This hormonal shift could be addressed through adjunctive treatments like INDIBA radiofrequency that promote tissue healing and increase blood flow to the tendon.
+This hormonal shift could be addressed with adjunctive treatments such as INDIBA radiofrequency, which promotes tissue healing and increases blood flow to the tendon.
 This adjunctive treatment aims to support tissue integrity and accelerate recovery, which can be particularly useful given the hormonal and physiological stresses on tendons during pregnancy.

 Benefits of physical therapy to help strengthen the Achilles tendon for pregnant athletes